 Minimizes Pressure Ulcers

-This is the percent of patients who sustained a pressure ulcer.
-Pressure ulcers are damage to the skin resulting from remaining in the same position for too long.
+This tells you the percentage of patients who sustained a pressure ulcer.
+Pressure ulcers are damage to the skin resulting from remaining in one position for an excessive period of time.

 Minimizes Serious Falls

 In California Post-Acute Care, 1.7% of Patients had Serious Falls